jmjuanes/siimple/packages/neutrine/src/datatable/README.md

     "headerStyle": null,      // <object|function|null>Custom style for the header cell
     // Body columns style
-    "bodyClassName": null,    // <string|function|null> Custom class-name for the cell element of the column "bodyStyle": null,        // <objectfunction|null> Custom style for the cell element of the column
+    "bodyClassName": null,    // <string|function|null> Custom class-name for the cell element of the column "bodyStyle": null,        // <object|function|null> Custom style for the cell element of the column
     // Displayed value in table
     "key": null,              // <string|null> key to access the column content in the row data object "defaultValue": "",       // <string> Default displayed value